UnityPoint Health - Des Moines Audiology Services

 Audiometric testing helps to identify any current hearing issues.
 This hearing evaluation allows for a thorough understanding of the capabilities and limitations of an individual to communicate in a variety of different listening situations.
 The information learned in the evaluation enables the audiologist to develop a treatment plan that will improve the patient's quality of life.
 Our audiologists are an important part of the care team and work closely with doctors when necessary.

-- At the age of 50, have your hearing screened every three years.
+- At the age of 50, receive a screening every three years

 - In the United States, all children are required to be screened for hearing loss by one month of age.

-- For any child who does not pass their hearing screen at birth, our goal is to do a diagnostic test by age 3 months.
+- For any child who does not pass their hearing screen at birth, our goal is to do a diagnostic test by age three months.

-- Any child who is found to have hearing loss, should receive treatment (hearing aid(s) and early intervention) by age 6 months.
+- Any child who is found to have hearing loss, should receive treatment (hearing aid(s) and early intervention) by age six months.

-- Children at risk for acquired, progressive or delayed-onset hearing loss should have at least one additional hearing test by 2 to 2 ½ years of age.
+- Children at risk for acquired, progressive or delayed-onset hearing loss should have at least one additional hearing test by two to two and a half years of age.

 - Our clinic has specific testing protocols for children who have a family history of hearing loss, Congenital Cytomegalovirus (CMV) or Meningitis.